techmyth/techmyth.github.io/content/posts/vdiagram-doc.en.md

 ### Summary

-IIn this lab a tool called vDiagram is demonstrated, which allows us to make a logical representation of how the components of our virtual infrastructure are related.
+In this lab a tool called `vDiagram` is demonstrated, which allows us to make a logical representation of how the components of our virtual infrastructure are related.
 The good thing about this tool is that it is available for free.
 I hope you liked this lab.
 If you have any doubts or questions about this lab, leave them in the comments.
 Hasta Luego!!!!